MAY 2016 UPDATE

 "I need to go through some files, you see.
 And I didn't want a coffee ring to stick to that table, after all, it IS new."
 He murmured, half to himself, half to her, as he looked through a brown manila folder.

 Mia stood there the whole time, hardly listening to him rant on about how good his coffee blend was and why on earth the text of the file was in Times New Roman, with her mouth open and steaming cup still in hand.
 She wanted desperately to just drop it, not caring about staining his precious carpets, and run.
-However, she didn't want to cause a scene and the rugs that she was standing on just might have been purchased by Mr. Grossberg, and knowing how much he cared about his expensive items, she didn't think it was a good idea.
+However, she didn't want to cause a scene and the rugs that she was standing on just might have been purchased by Mr. Grossberg.
+Also, knowing how much he cared about his expensive items, she didn't think it was a good idea.

 Mia didn't know how long she had to stand there, holding his coffee cup and listening to his pointless observations.
 But she did know that she would never set foot in his office again, unless she, herself had a reason to enter.
 And judging by what he had just done, the chances were officially negative infinity.